LawrenceAllen/vue-inventory-system/README.md

 # Vue Inventory System

-This application is built with script setup syntax of Vue.js paired with TailwindCSS for styling
+A Basic Inventory System built with Vue 3, TailwindCSS, and Firestore.